z-zang/lm-code-intro-react-router-fakelandia/docs/activity_2.md

 The Fakelandians want a browsable list of all misdemeanours.
 You can decide how to display it - is it a table?
 A CSS grid?
 Built from flexbox?
 All are good options.

 There are four columns to show.
 First, the citizen ID of the person committing the misdemeanour.
-(Rest assured they keep their data carefully anonymised so these IDs can't be traced back to individual!)
+(Rest assured they keep their data carefully anonymised so these IDs can't be traced back to the individual!)

 Then, the date.